onefoursix/sdc-k8s-deployment-with-custom-config/examples/example-9/README.md

     - name: SDC_CONF_SDC_BASE_HTTP_URL
       value: https://sdc3.onefoursix.com

+Each SDC has its own Service that specifies a unique NodePort and an Ingress with a host rule.

-A key point is that all three DNS names are mapped to the same IP: the external IP of the Load Balancer (which is also the same IP <code>aks.onefoursix.com</code> is mapped to).
+All three of those DNS names are mapped to the same IP which is the external IP of the Load Balancer (which is also the same IP <code>aks.onefoursix.com</code> is mapped to).

-Each Service specifies a unique NodePort and each Ingress has a host rule.

-Here are the Service and Ingress resources from the [sdc1.yaml]() that has host-based routing:
+So all traffic for all three SDCs enters the cluster on the same IP.

+Inspect the Service and Ingress resources in [sdc1.yaml](https://github.com/onefoursix/sdc-k8s-deployment-with-custom-config/blob/master/examples/example-9/host-based-routing/sdc1.yaml) and note the NodePort in the Service and the Host rule in the Ingress; compare those with [sdc2.yaml](https://github.com/onefoursix/sdc-k8s-deployment-with-custom-config/blob/master/examples/example-9/host-based-routing/sdc2.yaml) and [sdc3.yaml](https://github.com/onefoursix/sdc-k8s-deployment-with-custom-config/blob/master/examples/example-9/host-based-routing/sdc3.yaml)

+##### Path-based Routing Example

+Under Construction